Skip to content

 CGT – Capital Gains Tax

 Until 2013, non-residents generally did not pay capital gains tax on the gains realised on the disposal of UK assets.
 From 6 April 2013, ATED-related CGT applied to disposals of UK residential property caught by ATED.
 Fortunately, that was scrapped when the CGT charge was extended to apply to all UK residential property from 6 April 2015.
-(From April 2019, CGT or corporation tax applies to all UK real estate disposals – at 28 per cent for individuals and 19 per cent, rising to 25 per cent for companies).
+CGT or corporation tax applies to all UK real estate disposals - at 24 percent for individuals and 25 percent for companies.
 The position is that, unless the property in question is the main residence of the owner (or, in certain cases, the main residence of the principal beneficiary of a trust), the gain will be subject to CGT or corporation tax , whether it is the property being disposed of or the shares in the company that holds the property.

 It is possible for a non-resident individual to benefit from the main residence relief but this is probably academic in most cases because of the risk of becoming UK resident for general tax purposes in the process.